EvernodeXRPL/evernode-sdk/evernode/tutorial-basics.md

 Using Evernode devkit you can acquire and deploy Evenode instances using one command.

 1. First you need to follow the same 1, 2, 3 steps in ["Acquire an instance"](#acquire-an-instance) here as well.
+2. Choose a host that to acquire an instance from.
+You can check the available hosts by using the [hosts page](https://dashboard.evernode.org/#/hosts) or the `list` command.
-2. If you are going to override HotPocket config contract section, follow 3rd step in ["Create deployable smart contract package"](#create-deployable-smart-contract-package).
+3. If you are going to override HotPocket config contract section, follow 3rd step in ["Create deployable smart contract package"](#create-deployable-smart-contract-package).
-3. Now you can just run the following command to acquire and deploy.
+4. Now you can just run the following command to acquire and deploy.
    - Run this command.
      ```bash
-     evdevkit acquire-and-deploy $HOME/contract /usr/bin/node -a index.js
+     evdevkit acquire-and-deploy $HOME/contract /usr/bin/node r9kCyGhhwGj3KaSGemFrrPVpXkzVtT2b1N -a index.js
      ```
      - Note:
        - Replace `$HOME/contract` with your contract directory path (Path to build directory of contract binaries).
-       - Replace `/usr/bin/node` `index.js` with your binary path and arguments.
+       - Replace `/usr/bin/node` and `index.js` with your binary path and arguments.
+       - Replace `r9kCyGhhwGj3KaSGemFrrPVpXkzVtT2b1N` with the XRPL address of host you want to acquire an instance from.
    - This will output following after deploying the contract.
      ```bash
      ...